Guiding Your Student Toward Getting Involved

 Get Involved!
 This message is prevalent across the UWM campus.
 The semester began with an involvement fair, student organizations recruiting new members, faculty searching for research assistants, offices hiring new employees and community organizations looking for volunteers.
 The involvement possibilities are endless, but how and why should students be involved?

 Decades of research has consistently found students who are involved spend more time and energy on their academics, experience positive interactions with faculty, graduate at higher rates, and have a feeling of belonging to a campus community.
 Basically, the more students are engaged on campus, the more they learn.
-Take the time to watch this short video and listen to a few of our current students discuss the impact their involvement has on their college experience.

 Taking the first steps toward involvement is overwhelming for many students.
 They often don’t know where to start.
 Student Involvement, located in the Student Union, is a clearinghouse for many of the involvement opportunities on campus.
 Professional and student staff are available to connect students with an involvement opportunity that matches a student’s special interests or professional goals.
 These opportunities range from one-time events to lifelong professional connections.